 ► Use relevant keywords.
 You might start with the name of the con, or con artist, you've chosen -- e.g., Bernard Madoff.
 If that doesn't bring up enough material, try using a more general word or phrase: e.g., Ponzi schemes.

-► Add more keywords that express your idea or claim: e.g., forgery
+► If necessary, add more keywords that express your idea or claim: e.g., forgery

 ► Truncate, or shorten, your keywords with a wildcard character (usually an asterisk) to bring in variations.
 For example, swindl* will give you search results containing swindler and swindling.

-► Use the search options to find your keywords in prominent places, such as the title of an article or the subject.
+► Use the Advanced Search options to find your keywords in prominent places, such as the title of an article or the subject.

 ► Every database provides ways to narrow your search results.
 See the examples from HOLLIS on the next tab.
 You can always turn off a search limit if it proves too restrictive.

-► When you find a really good result, see if the description provides other keywords, headings, or tags that will link to similar material.
+► When you find a really good result, see if its description provides other keywords, headings, or tags that will link to similar material.

-► Search news databases for facts about the con, the perpetrator, or what changes have been made in reaction to it.
+► Search news databases for facts about the con, the perpetrator, or the social impact of the con.
+These can provide more keywords for searching.

 ► In HOLLIS records, click on the Subject links to bring up other books or articles on the same subject.